Views: 19 Author: Rachel Publish Time: 2025-08-18 Origin: Site

 Butt Weld 90 Degree Elbow

-The manufacture of stainless steel 90-degree elbows in an industrial setting follows a rigorously controlled, multi-stage process adhering to international standards such as ASME B16.9 and ASTM A312/A403.
+The making of stainless steel 90-degree elbows in factories follows a strict, multi-step process.
+This process meets international standards like ASME B16.9 and ASTM A312/A403.

-Smaller diameters utilize cold forming via rotary draw bending or compression bending, where hydraulic force presses the pipe against precision dies at ambient temperature, with strain limited to ≤40% to mitigate work hardening.
+Smaller diameters use cold forming through rotary draw bending or compression bending.
+In this process, hydraulic force presses the pipe against precise dies at room temperature.
+The strain is kept to 40% or less to reduce work hardening.

-Dimensional verification via laser scanning ensures angular tolerance (±0.5°) and wall thickness conformity, while hydrostatic testing at 1.5x design pressure and nondestructive examination validate structural integrity.
+Laser scanning checks dimensions to ensure an angular tolerance of ±0.5° and proper wall thickness.
+Hydrostatic testing at 1.5 times the design pressure and nondestructive examination confirm the structural integrity.

-Finally, each elbow is marked with heat numbers, material grade, and size, accompanied by Mill Test Reports certifying chemical, mechanical, and metallurgical properties for traceability.
+Each elbow is marked with heat numbers, material grade, and size.
+Mill Test Reports certify the chemical, mechanical, and metallurgical properties for traceability.

 Prioritize Material